pokerregion/poker/README.rst

 Can normalize unprecise human readable ranges into a precise human readable form, like "22+ AQo+ 33 AKo" --> "22+ AQo+"

-Can tell how big a range is by :term:`Percentage` or number of :term:`Combo`s.
+Can tell how big a range is by :term:`Percentage` or number of :term:`Combination`s.
-(Hand Combo: AhKs or 2c2d)

 Signs